manticoresoftware/manticoresearch/manual/Installation/Compiling_from_sources.md

 - **CACHEB** - path to a folder with stored builds of 3-rd party libraries.
 Usually features like galera, re2, icu, etc. first downloaded or being got from bundle, then unpacked, built and installed into temporary internal folder.
 When building manticore that folder is then used as the place where the things required to support asked feature are live.
 Finally they either link with manticore, if it is library; either go directly to distribution/installation (like galera or icu data).
 When **CACHEB** is defined either as cmake config param, either as system environment variable, it is used as target folder for that builds.
 This folder might be kept across builds, so that stored libraries there will not be rebuilt anymore, making whole build process much shorter.

-- **CMAKE_BUILD_TYPE** (string) - can be Debug, Release, MinSizeRel and RelWithDebInfo (default).
-Usually we use just 'Debug' and 'RelWithDebInfo'.
-The first produces slower binaries, well applicable for testing and debugging features.
-    The last is for production.
-On Windows

 Note, that some options organized in triples: `WITH_XXX`, `DL_XXX` and `XXX_LIB` - like support of mysql, odbc, etc. `WITH_XXX` deternimes whether next two has effect or not.
 I.e., if you set `WITH_ODBC` to `0` - there is no sence to provide `DL_ODBC` and `ODBC_LIB`, and these two